dreth/Damn-Vulnerable-DeFi-Brownie-Solutions/README.md

 This was a challenge in itself to familiarize myself a little better with the ethers.js/hardhat syntax and how it works in general by establishing parallels to brownie, which I had become familiarized with through solving the [Ethernaut](https://dac.ac/blog/ethernaut_solutions/) and [Capture the ether](https://dac.ac/blog/capture_the_ether_solutions/) challenges.

-This repo does NOT contain any solutions.
+This repo contains solutions to all the challenges except the last one (safe miners)

 **If you find an error, please post an issue or open a PR.
 I would really appreciate it**